 The COR is required to read the contract and understand the performance and payment schedules.
 The COR is also required to maintain a contract file (physical or electronic) for each contract assigned.
+The COR is responsible to ensure record retention and disposition of contract files are in accordance with BPA Policy 236-1.
 This file documents ALL actions taken in regard to the contract.
 It includes, as a minimum: